5 March, 2019

 The authors come up with the below definition on the project’s official website:

 Broadway is a project providing infrastructure and testing helpers for creating CQRS and event-sourced applications.

 As you can see, Broadway is the library which provides the infrastructure.
-It enables the creation of the PHP application which is based on Event Sourcing and CQRS.
+It enables the creation of the PHP application which is based on using Event Sourcing and using CQRS.
 In practice, it means that we get full support for this architecture.
 Broadway provides the following components:

 - Auditing – logging all the commands,